 Can I create an eCommerce website without coding?

 Absolutely.
-Modern WordPress uses “Block Editors” and drag-and-drop page builders like SeedProd that require zero coding knowledge.
+Modern WordPress uses “Block Editors” and drag-and-drop page builders like Elementor or SeedProd that require zero coding knowledge.
 Most eCommerce plugins, including Easy Digital Downloads, come with built-in setup wizards that handle the technical configuration for you, making it very beginner-friendly.

 How do I get traffic to my new WordPress store?